 2019 – the year of content.

 In a quick job search, you’ll see several companies seem to be focusing heavily on content: hiring content creators and content strategists.
-Although content is something that isn’t at all foreign in the field of marketing, it seems that in this ever-changing and competitive world companies are in need of generating not only unique content but TONS of it to stay relevant in the minds of their customers.
+Although content is something that isn’t at all foreign in the field of marketing, it seems that in this ever-changing and competitive workplace, companies are in need of generating not only unique content but TONS of it to stay relevant in the minds of their customers.

 Written content, especially, can be tedious and daunting to create.
 Copywriters help with emails, websites, blogs, ads, brochures, captions, and just about anything that involves conveying your brand through words.